PHJArea217/socketbox/README.md

 socketbox is IPv6-only by design, since the AnyIP trick works best over IPv6 due to its abundance of addresses.
 It can work with IPv4, as long as you prefix the address with ::ffff:.

+# Command-line options

+* -f[]: configuration file (default /etc/socketbox.conf)
+* -l[]: listen IPv6 address, usually INADDR6\_ANY (::) or a specific address
+specified by ```-j TPROXY --on-ip```
+* -p[]: Listening socket port number
+* -t: Set IPV6\_TRANSPARENT
+* -F: Set IPV6\_FREEBIND
+* -R: Clear SO\_REUSEADDR
+* -r: Set SO\_REUSEPORT
+* -s[]: Inherit socket from specified file descriptor.
+Useful if called from another program with an inherited file descriptor.
+* -e: Run the specified program instead of socketbox; envvar SKBOX_LISTEN_FD can be used to retrieve the inherited socket.
+* -u[]: Run as user/UID.
+The options specified by -u, -g, and -G must allow read/write access to any sockets provided in the configuration file.
+* -g[]: Run as group/GID
+* -G[]: List of groups to keep in supplementary group list.
+* -k: Don't change groups
+* -x[]: Chroot directory
+* -S[]: Just send it to the specified Unix domain socket instead of parsing rules
+* -i[]: Send it to the file descriptor instead of parsing rules